Multiple people injured in knife attack on German train

 One man has been arrested in connection with the attack at the train station in Seubersdorf, where the train is currently stopped, police said.
 Police said multiple people were injured but were unable to provide a specific number.

-So far, there is no information available about the attacker or possible motives.
+Interior Minister Horst Seehofer said the background behind the “terrible” attack was “still unclear” and is “now being clarified.”
+He said people in Seubersdorf, a municipality located about 473 kilometers (294 miles) south of Berlin, faced no “acute danger.”

+“I hope that those injured and those who witnessed this will recover quickly and completely,” Seehofer said.

-Bavarian state police are on the scene in Seubersdorf, local police confirmed.
+Bavarian state police were on the scene in Seubersdorf, local police confirmed.

 A spokesperson for the German railway network confirmed that the station in Seubersdorf has been closed since approximately 9 a.m. and that train travel between Regensburg and Nuremberg has been suspended.